UCKarl/UCKarl.github.io/_posts/shortstory/2017-02-10-Aunt-Bethany.md

 We laughed a bit, and I was surprised at how much of a good time I was having listening to Aunt Bethany's stories.
 Maybe it was the fact that I'd been on the road without hearing a live human voice.
 Or, maybe it was just her honesty and matter-of-fact tone that she loudly asserted.
 Her force of personality exuded energy that my quiet personality soaked in.

 I had barely licked the last bit of gravy on my plate when Aunt Bethany eagerly asked, "You done?
 Now...how 'bout some ice cream?
-I know just tha place!"
+I know just the place!"

 We walked over to Ned's Ice Cream Shop around the corner, without having to get back into the old Cadillac.
 "Uncle Calvin used to love their banana-nut coffee flavor; I hope they're in stock today!
 My friend owns the place and they've been runnin' it for years.
 It's got these cute lil' sprinkles too; you should have some.
 It's family run, y'know?
 I'm so proud of them keepin' the business alive."

 I opened the door for Aunt Bethany, but then froze in my tracks.
 Behind the counter was a young brunette girl with freckles scooping out pistaschio strawberry ice cream for another patron.
 Cute girl alert!
 Cute girl alert!
 Cute girl alert!
 Aunt Bethany hadn't noticed that I wasn't following her in and was loudly proclaiming the virtues of being self-sufficient or something along those lines.
 She turned around and giggled loudly.
 Too loudly.
 "Now, Walt!
-What're you doin' standin' all tha way out there; you're letting the hot air in!"
+What're you doin' standin' all the way out there; you're letting the hot air in!"

 Shoot, the girl noticed and smiled politely, "Hey there Ms Bethany.
 How're you doin'?"